 This happens to our physical body as well.
 Whenever we fall sick, it’s the toxic bacteria that accumulates and grows within our body due to the weakened immune system.
 With time, our immune system gains back its strength and fights the bad bacteria.
 When the bacterial cells die they release lots of toxins into the body and that’s the time we feel worst.

-Once this phase was over, I was extremely relaxed and issues related to my physical health also started improving.
-I started working out everyday and lost 50 pounds of weight within year and a half.
+Once this phase was over, I was extremely relaxed, and my physical health issues also started improving.
+I started working out every day and lost 50 pounds of weight within a year and a half.
 I started eating healthy and practiced yoga and pranayama.

 Slowly over time, I started going into deep states of meditation.
 In this state, I experienced a feeling of bliss that is indescribable in words.
 I couldn’t make sense of time passing by, nor could I feel the sense of having my own body.